 Galapagos Opuntia (Opuntia galapageia):

 On the Galapagos Island, giant tortoises and iguanas rely on cacti as a primary food source.
 Some Galapagos cacti including this Opuntia galapageia have developed a fascinating way to avoid over predation, by growing into massive tree-like proportions.
 Tortoises must wait for fruits and pads to fall.
 Yet, it is an arms race of evolution.
 In some parts of the Galapagos, tortoises have evolved special shell shapes that allow them to be able to stretch up higher.

 If your image of a cactus always includes spines, then think again.
 The monstrosus variation of Pachycereus Schotti is completely spineless, the result of a naturally occurring mutation.
 Mutations, changes within DNA, are the building blocks of evolution.
 In the absence of spines, the areoles, small bumps that would otherwise hold the spines, create the appearance of faces etched into it, and giving this cactus the common name “Totem Pole Cactus.”

 It is easy to see how this low lying cactus got its name.
 If the creeping devil appears to be in snakelike motion, that’s because it actually is.
 While most species of cactus grow vertically, toward the sky, the creeping devil grows flat on the ground with a slightly raised tip.
 As it grows the underside of the stem starts to grow roots toward the plant’s tip.
 The rear end dies, decaying into the soil providing nutrition for continued stem growth.

-Notable specimens include species of Opuntia endemic to the Galapagos Islands; several blue, sculptural species of Armatocereus from Peru; and a complete collection of the genus Weberbauerocereus.
-Accent plants, including boojum trees (Fouquieria columnaris), dry-growing bromeliads, and several Agave species provide contrast and interest.
+Notable species: Opuntia endemic to the Galapagos Islands; several blue, sculptural species of Armatocereus from Peru; and a complete collection of the genus Weberbauerocereus.
+Dry-growing bromeliads, and several Agave species provide contrast and interest.